sagemath/trac_to_gh/Issue 8534.md

 CC:  @jaapspies mvngu @jhpalmieri @fchapoton @dimpase

-Sage version 4.3.4.alpha1 is the first release to actually build and pass all doc tests on Solaris 10 (SPARC).
-A list is given of the succeess and failures.
+Sage version 4.3.4.alpha1 is the first release to actually build and pass all doc tests (including long ones) on Solaris 10 (SPARC).

+A list is given of the successes and failures when trying to install the optional packages.
 The system used was:

 ## Hardware & associated software